-- For programs using the Homeless Management Information System (HMIS), all end users must abide by the NC HMIS User and Participation Agreements, including adherence to the strict privacy and confidentiality policies. - Staff supervisors of casework, counseling and/or case management services have, at a minimum, a bachelor's degree in a human service-related field and/or experience working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - Staff supervising overall program operations have, at a minimum, a bachelor's degree in a human service-related field and/or demonstrated ability and experience that qualifies them to assume such responsibility. - All program staff have written job descriptions that address tasks staff must perform and the minimum qualifications for the position. - If the shelter provides case management as part of its programs, case managers provide case management with the designated Case Management Tool on a frequent basis (every six months minimum) for all clients. - Organizations should share and train all program staff on the NC Balance of State Emergency Shelter Written Standards.
+- The organization selects employees and/or volunteers with adequate and appropriate knowledge, experience, and stability for working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - The organization provides time for all employees and/or volunteers to attend webinars and/or trainings on best practices. - The organization trains all employees and/or volunteers on program policies and procedures, available local resources, and specific skill areas relevant to assisting clients in the program. - For programs using the Homeless Management Information System (HMIS), all end users must abide by the NC HMIS User and Participation Agreements, including adherence to the strict privacy and confidentiality policies. - Staff supervisors of casework, counseling and/or case management services have, at a minimum, a bachelor's degree in a human service-related field and/or experience working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - Staff supervising overall program operations have, at a minimum, a bachelor's degree in a human service-related field and/or demonstrated ability and experience that qualifies them to assume such responsibility. - All program staff have written job descriptions that address tasks staff must perform and the minimum qualifications for the position. - If the shelter provides case management as part of its programs, case managers provide case management with the designated Case Management Tool on a frequent basis (minimum of monthly) for all clients.